traefik/traefik/docs/content/routing/services/index.md

 #### ProxyProtocol

 Traefik supports [ProxyProtocol](https://www.haproxy.org/download/2.0/doc/proxy-protocol.txt) version 1 and 2 on TCP Services.
-It can be enabled by setting `proxyProtocolVersion` to "1" or "2".
+It can be enabled by setting `version` to "1" or "2".

 ??? example "A Service with Proxy Protocol v2 -- Using the [File Provider](../../providers/file.md)"